VijayasaiVS/Encrypted_Mailer/README.md

 		"npm install"
 	wait for the packages from the "package.json to install automatically
-6) Enter your own email id and password in *.env* file to access the email sending API
+6) Enter your own email id and password in *.env* file to access the email sending API *-Go to https://myaccount.google.com/security if mail cant be sent from your account and Turn On "Less Secure App Access"*
 7) Type npm start/npm server start to start the application.
 8) Visit http://localhost:portno/email.html
 _______________________________________________________________